pherrymason/incromentor/README.md

 Styling
 -------
 Incromentor adds the class `incromentor-wr` to every touched element.
-You can use included `incromentor.css` or create your own one.
+You can use include `incromentor.css` or create your own one.
 However you can tell incromentor to set a different class name:

 	$('#the_input').incromentor({